ton-community/ton-contract-executor/README.md

 Runs TVM locally and provides primitives for TON smart contracts local development.

-⚠️ we currently support only arm64 Macs
+⚠️ we currently support only macOS

 ## Install